Sandy

 Mechanism

-Tillage followed by abandonment of soil causes a transition from the reference state to sod disturbance state.
+Tillage followed by abandonment of cropping causes a transition from the Reference State to the Sodbusted State.

 Mechanism

-With long-term prescribed grazing, including adequate recovery periods, this plant community will move through the successional stages leading to the Bluestem/Prairie Sandreed Plant Community.
-This change will require a long period of time, and may be difficult to attain if the grama sod is extensive.
+With long-term prescribed grazing and adequate recovery periods, this plant community will move through the successional stages leading to the Reference State.
+This change will require a long period of time and may be difficult to attain if the grama sod is extensive.

 Mechanism